Sabrina Carpenter's fight with the White House. Controversies around using the song in the video about deportations

 Sabrina Carpenter's acute reaction

 However, not all were on Carpenter's side.
 Critics, including Trump supporters, accused her of hypocrisy.
-User @Catholic wrote: "Sabrina ‘It’s OK if you’re raped because I live in a gated community patrolled by armed guards and don’t have to deal with the consequences of mass migration’ Carpenter" "Sabrina ‘It's OK if they rape you because I live in a protected community with armed protection and I don't have to deal with the consequences of mass migration’ Carpenter").
+User @Catholiphate wrote: "Sabrina 'It's OK if you’re raped because I live in a gated community patrolled by armed guards and don’t have to deal with the consequences of mass migration’ Carpenter" "Sabrina 'It's OK if they rape you because I live in a protected community with armed protection and I don't have to deal with the consequences of mass migration' Carpenter").
 This is a reference to alleged crimes committed by immigrants, which the Trump administration emphasizes in its rhetoric.

 White House Answer: Counterattack using song lyrics